 The Cloquet Forestry Center (CFC) was established in 1909 as a 2,700 acre experimental forest designed to initiate salient forest research, convey findings, and offer a variety of hands-on educational opportunities to students, natural resource professionals, and the public.
 The CFC has been a designated game refuge since 1924 and is dissected by Otter Creek, a designated trout stream.
 Recreational use of the forest is currently open on designated trails to on-trail, on-foot traffic.
 Active forest management and planning has been critical throughout CFC’s history in order to balance its variety of uses and demands.

-If you are interested in initiating research at CFC, or have other questions related to research and support resources available to researchers, please contact the CFC Forest Manager or write us at email@example.com.
+If you are interested in initiating research at the CFC, HWRC, Allred, or Boone forests or have other questions related to our research and ecosystem stewardship, please contact Kyle Gill.